tsgates/arch-wiki-markdown/wiki/Music_Player_Daemon.md

 Clients
 -------

 A separate client is needed to control mpd.
+See a long list of clients at the mpd wiki.
 Popular options are:

 > Console